neerajgrg/aem-communities-ugc-migration/README.md

 5. Validate Badges

    - Make a HTTP POST call to http://<host>:<port>/libs/social/badges/badgeResourceValidationServlet with ADMIN credentials.
-   - Check the logs for any error in log file created in 3c.
+   - Check the logs for any error or "vaidation failed" in log file created in 3c.

 6. Delete Old Badge - (If validation is passed for all Users in step 5)

    - Make a HTTP POST call to http://<host>:<port>/libs/social/badges/badgeResourceDeleteServlet with ADMIN credentials.
    - Check the logs for any error in log file created in 3c.

-   Note-  This script currently handles single badgingrule and scoring rule configured on system.
-If string array of scoringrules and
-          badgingrules is configured on system, this might not work.